 your GPU is supported, see GPU Support by Release.

 For deep learning, MATLAB provides automatic parallel support for multiple GPUs.
 See Deep Learning with MATLAB on Multiple GPUs (Deep Learning Toolbox).

 This example shows how to use GPU-enabled MATLAB functions to operate with gpuArrays.
-Check your GPU using the
+You can check the properties of your GPU using the

-Create a row vector.
+Create a row vector that repeats values from -15 to 15.
 To transfer it to the GPU and create a gpuArray, use the

-Name Size Bytes Class Attributes n 1x95 4 gpuArray
+Name Size Bytes Class Attributes gpuX 1x95 4 gpuArray